atoomic/Char-Replace/README.md

 Char::Replace

+XS helpers to perform some basic character replacement on strings.

-XS helper to replace (transliterate) one or more ASCII characters
+- replace: replace (transliterate) one or more ASCII characters

-This right now pretty similar to a double split like this one
+- trim: remove leading and trailing spaces of a string

 # Limitations